What is the hard spectral state in X-ray binaries? Insights from GRRMHD accretion flows simulations and polarization of their X-ray emission: Comparison with observations and other models

-The observed X-ray fractional polarization of Cygnus X-1 in hard state is on average $|m|=$4\% (slightly rising with frequency) and the EVPA is aligned with the radio jet (EVPA=0 in our convention).
+The IXPE detected X-ray fractional polarization of Cygnus X-1 in hard state to be on average $|m|=$4\% (slightly rising with frequency) and the EVPA to be aligned with the radio jet position angle (in our reference system this translates to EVPA=0).
 Given the simplifications in the model (e.g., the simulations are axisymmetric) our GRRMHD simulations of the hard state are quite consistent with these observational constraints.
 Low polarization fraction and EVPA aligned with the black hole spin or jet axis can be simultaneously recovered by GRRMHD simulations assuming nearly edge-on viewing angles.
 In our model the X-ray emission is emitted predominantly by the jet wall although some disk emission is also contributing.
-Our first results are promising.
-Our picture fits perfectly in the idea that the fundamental plane of black hole activity \citep{merloni:2003,falcke:2004} is due to the jet emission in X-rays.
+For viewing angle of $i=30$deg (estimated viewing angle of the Cyg X-1 orbital plane, \citealt{mj:2021}) the EVPA can become nearly perpendicular (EVPA$\approx-100$ deg) compared to the observed value.
+Overall our results indicate a possible misalignment between the jet axis (black hole spin axis) and the angular momentum of the binary or the outer accretion disk.

-Our result that the X-ray emission and its polarization is produced by an outflowing matter is consistent with ideas recently put forward by \citealt{poutanen:2023} and \citealt{dexter:2023} however the first-principles simulations presented here prefer high-viewing angles.
-Our results are in complete contradiction to interpretation results presented in \citet{krawczynski:2022} where authors argue that the measurement made in Cygnus X-1 can be interpreted only as corona above the disk seen edge-on view but not a jet.
-All these discrepancies can be attributed to different assumptions made in the models.
-For example, here we include polarization of seed photons and so the geometry of magnetic fields is taken into account contrary to the previous work.
-Also we include the previously neglected Faraday rotation which very likely plays a role in depolarization process of synchrotron emission.
+In our model the X-ray emission and its polarization are produced by a partially outflowing matter (jet wall).
+This is consistent with ideas recently put forward by others \citep{poutanen:2023,dexter:2023} however the first-principles simulations presented here prefer nearly edge-on viewing angles.
+Our results are in contradiction with the IXPE data interpretation presented in \citet{krawczynski:2022} where authors argue that the measurement made in Cygnus X-1 can be interpreted as a ``sandwich''-like corona above the thin disk or ``corona'' alone (with either external Comptonization or self-synchrotron Comptonization) observed at intermediate inclinations angles ($i=45-60$ deg).
+For such high viewing angles our model are depolarized in X-rays and EVPA deviates from zero.
+All these discrepancies can be attributed to different assumptions made when using different modeling techniques.
+For example, here we do not include the thin disk component, in contrast to the previous work.
+On the other hand, we include the previously neglected Faraday rotation which very likely plays a role in depolarization process of synchrotron emission in the disk where sub-relativistic electrons exist.
+Our models also include self-consistently evolved magnetic field geometry which is not included in the aforementioned geometrical models.
+Alternatively, the current model may be incorrect and another GRMHD scenario should be considered to explain the IXPE measurements.